Animatron/player/doc/API.md

       "mode": C.M_VIDEO, // player mode, may also be C.M_PREVIEW or C.M_DYNAMIC
       "zoom": 1.0, // zoom ratio for animation.
+      "repeat": false, // repeat the scene again when it finished to play or not "width": undefined, // forced user width, has the highest priority over
+                          // different ways to specify size, but anyway can't be applied
+                          // to the canvas before player was created there "height": undefined, // forced user height, has the highest priority over
+                           // different ways to specify size, but anyway can't be applied
-      "repeat": false, // repeat the scene again when it finished to play or not "meta": { "title": "Default", // meta data is injected in info block "author": "Anonymous",
+                           // to the canvas before player was created therewas created there "sound": 1, // turns off all the sound for playing "controls", undefined, // depends on mode if undefined, if defined and false, forces player to disable controls "meta": { "title": "Default", // meta data is injected in info block "author": "Anonymous",
                 "copyright": "© NaN",